Seven Wonders of the Ancient World: Known lists

-Modern list
+Canonical seven wonders

 Timeline, and map of the Octo Mundi Miraculas Seven Wonders.
 Dates in bold green and dark red are of their construction and destruction, respectively.

 The modern canonical list was first established in the 1572 publication Octo Mundi Miracula using a combination of historical sources.

 The list covered only the Mediterranean and Middle Eastern regions, which then comprised the known world for the Greeks.
 The primary accounts from Hellenistic writers also heavily influenced the places included in the wonders list.
 Five of the seven entries are a celebration of Greek accomplishments in construction, the exceptions being the Pyramids of Giza and the Hanging Gardens of Babylon.

 The Colossus of Rhodes was the last of the seven to be completed, after 280 BC, and the first to be destroyed, by an earthquake in 226/225 BC.
 It was therefore already in ruins by the time the list was compiled, and all seven wonders existed simultaneously for less than 60 years.

-Influence

-Arts and architecture

-The seven canonical wonders won praises for their notable features, ranging from superlatives of the highest or largest of their types to the artistry with which they were executed.
-Their architectural and artistic features were imitated throughout the Hellenistic world and beyond.